MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Introduction

-\paragraph{Realistic \& Reliable Annotations} Of crucial importance to any evaluation set is (a) how well it reflects realistic, real-world settings, and (b) the reliability of its annotations.
-To ensure the English queries, which form the basis of our dataset, are realistic, we use Natural Questions, whose questions are formulated by real users, independent of passages or answers.
-To ensure these queries are realistic in other languages we employ expert bilingual translators, guided by strict localization criteria (see Appendix sections B.2 and B.3).
-We confirm that a large majority of these queries are \textbf{translation invariant}, meaning that their answer is not culturally or geographically dependent (see Section~\ref{sec:annotationquality} for details).
-To ensure annotation reliability, we curate answers with inter-grader agreement, conduct quality checks, and re-annotation from expert graders where necessary.
+\respace \paragraph{Realistic \& Reliable Annotations} Of crucial importance to any evaluation set is (a) how well it reflects realistic, real-world settings, and (b) the reliability of its annotations.
+To ensure the English queries, which form the basis of our dataset, are realistic, we use Natural Questions, formulated by real users, independent of passages or answers.
+To ensure these queries are realistic in other languages we employ expert bilingual translators, guided by strict localization criteria.
+We confirm that a large majority of these queries are \textbf{geographically invariant}, meaning that their answer is not culturally or geographically dependent (we found that less than 4\% of answers are rendered incorrect by geographical and cultural context, for more details see Section ~\ref{sec:annotationquality}).
+To ensure annotation reliability, we enforce minimum inter-grader agreement, conduct quality checks, and re-annotation from expert graders where necessary.
 Further, the Wikidata entity identifiers (QIDs) ground the answer annotations in structured data.
-This can be used for other knowledge graph-specific metrics, to retrieve other valid answer strings, and trivial entity translation into hundreds of other languages beyond the scope of \mkqa{}.
+This can be used for other knowledge graph-specific metrics, to retrieve other valid answer strings, and trivial entity translation into hundreds of languages beyond the scope of \mkqa{}.

-\paragraph{Parallel Questions} Our evaluation set is fully aligned, or ``parallel", across all available languages, meaning the same examples exist in each language.
+\respace \paragraph{Parallel Questions} Our evaluation set is fully aligned, or ``parallel", across all available languages, meaning the same examples exist in all languages.
 This is accomplished by a mixture of expert human translation and using multilingual data from Wikidata.
 This property enables direct comparison between all 26 languages for fully cross-lingual or zero-shot systems.
-While \citet{clark2020tydi} point out the natural query distribution varies by language and geography, we reserve our assessment to translation invariant queries for the purpose of more fair comparison between methods.
+While \citet{clark2020tydi} point out the natural query distribution varies by language and geography, we reserve our assessment to geographically invariant queries for the purpose of more fair comparison between methods.